petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

    ```

    > [!NOTE]
-   > The complete `az vm extension` command depends on the particular distribution you are using.
+   > The complete `az vm extension` command depends on the particular distribution you're using.
 For complete information, see the next section.

 1. Update the VM with the correct license type: